51 Thanksgiving Cocktails & Mocktails To Top Dessert in 2025

 14. The New York Sour

-Not too sweet but heavy on flavor, the New York Sour is your favorite whiskey sour with a floater of dry red wine.
-It creates a beautiful two-tone Thanksgiving cocktails of red and gold when poured slowly.
+Not too sweet but heavy on flavor, the New York Sour will be your favorite whiskey cocktail and mixology staple.
+Top it with a float of dry red wine to create a beautiful two-tone Thanksgiving drink of red and gold.

 Best Thanksgiving Dessert Drinks